KumarApurva/CarND-LaneLine-P1/README.md

 * Make a pipeline that finds relevant lane lines on the road
 * The pipeline can be used for both images and video inputs

-Sequence of steps involved in building the pipeline are listed below:
-* After reading the image file, converted them to gray scale for efficient computing
-* Then applied blurring using gaussian blurring to remove noise from the images
-*

-[//]: # (Image References)

 [image1]: ./Images/GrayImage.jpg "GrayscaleImage"

 ---